calaldees/KaraKara/docs/education.md

         * permalink to the line that persists/writes some data/state
     * Would using a database be better? why? why not?
 * Integration Tests?
-    * There are _some_ cypress tests.
-What site do they test?
-Is this good/bad?
-What are your recommendations for what should be tested in future?
 * Overall
     * Is karakara multiple programs? or one program? why?